 |Tea tree oil makes a terrific base for a bacteria-beating household spray cleaner.

-• Use as you would any other household spray cleaner
+Mix all ingredients together in a spray bottle.
+Use as you would any other household spray cleaner

 Volatile organic compounds, or VOCs, are toxins found in many common paints and finishes.
 Paints release VOCs into the air for years after your walls are painted.

 If you’re going to be painting, make sure to choose a “low VOC” paint.
 Just about every manufacturer makes a version these days.

 Toss the toxic air fresheners and ditch the scented candles.
 To freshen the air in your home up without the risk go natural.
 Start with the most old-fashioned way to clean the air, open a window.